goelvidhi/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 without causing a major change in available bandwidth.

 Unless it is not overridden by AIMD window increase, CUBIC is very careful in this region.
-The convex profile aims that the window increases very slowly at the beginning when the *cwnd* is around *W<sub>max</sub>* and then gradually increases its increase rate.
+The convex profile aims to increase the window very slowly at the beginning when *cwnd* is around *W<sub>max</sub>* and then gradually increases its increase rate.
 We also call this region the "maximum probing phase", since CUBIC is searching for a new *W<sub>max</sub>*.
 In this region, *cwnd* MUST be